mytourist/api-documentation/invoices.md

 </table>

 ## Manage product lines
 You can use the pre defined products you have already been added in MyTourist or set your own product line in this invoice.
+Both add and update calls will return (HTTP 200) the full result of the line you just created/updated.

 **POST (Add)**
 `https://app.mytourist.cloud/api/v1/invoices/{INVOICE_ID}/lines`